Chapter 5:

 “What sort of spellcaster are you?
 The average wizard takes a month to learn a new spell.”

-Having successfully escaped the cave-in, we take a few minutes to catch our breaths.
+Having successfully escaped the cave-in, we take a few minutes to catch our breath.

-After we get our breath back, we grab an unconscious Serena, drag the corpses of Kael and Eric behind us, and go back to our awaiting ride.
+After we’ve gotten our bearings, we grab an unconscious Serena, drag the corpses of Kael and Eric behind us, and go back to the ride waiting for us.

-What to know how the work was split?
+Want to know about how the work is split?

 Alin, being the same gender as Serena, is responsible for giving the priestess a piggyback.

-I was stuck dragging the corpses behind me.
+I am stuck dragging the corpses behind me.

-Kael on the other hand… Let’s just say don’t ever be in charge of carrying the corpse of a fighter unless you’re a barbarian or fighter yourself.
+Kael, on the other hand… Let’s just say, you don’t want to be in charge of carrying the corpse of a fighter unless you’re a barbarian or fighter yourself.

 We lugged the two corpses and an unconscious priestess to the cart.

-The driver took one look at us and mumbled, “My condolences.” before whipping the donkey and getting the carriage started.
+The driver takes one look at us and mumbles, “My condolences,” before whipping the donkey and getting the carriage started.

-I had a feeling he was going to say, “How did the adventure go?” if he didn’t notice the bodies earlier.
+I have a feeling he was going to say, “How did the adventure go?” if he didn’t notice the bodies earlier.

-The journey throughout was quiet.
-A stark contrast to when the adventure began.
+The journey was quiet throughout, a stark contrast to the beginning of the adventure.

-Upon our arrival at Tros, we reported the results of the extermination to the Guild.
-As well as the colony discovered and the crystal caverns buried beneath its destruction.
+Upon our arrival at Tros, we reported the results of the extermination to the Guild, as well as the colony we discovered and the crystal caverns buried beneath its ruins.

-With the death of Kael and Eric, and Serena out of commission.
-Our party is considered disbanded.
+With the Kael and Eric dead and Serena out of commission, our party is considered disbanded.

 Not like I was close with them in the slightest.